Willow Grove Cultural Commons

 Support

-Through the generosity of many funders, including the State of Maryland, the Department of Housing and Urban Development, and Montgomery County, the museum has raised $2 million toward the construction and furnishing of the Cultural Heritage Hub.
-We are continuing to seek funds to ensure that Sandy Spring Museum can provide equitable access to the hub and support for artists and cultural groups in a long-term, financially sustainable way.
+Through the generosity of many funders, including the State of Maryland, the Department of Housing and Urban Development, and Montgomery County, the museum has raised $2 million toward the construction and furnishing of the Willow Grove Cultural Commons.
+We are continuing to seek funds to ensure that Sandy Spring Museum can provide equitable access to the Grove and support for individual artists and groups in a long-term, financially sustainable way.
 Philanthropic support will allow the museum, which in the past has relied heavily on earned income and extremely competitive grant funds, to allocate space, resources, and assistance to traditional artists and groups at little to no expense to them.

-Your gift to the Cultural Heritage Hub at Sandy Spring Museum will:
+Your gift to the Willow Grove Cultural Commons at Sandy Spring Museum will:

-• Promote social equity and connect people to Montgomery County's diverse past, present, and future.
+• Promote social equity and connect people to Montgomery County's storied past, present, and future.

 • Create more expert-led, artist-led, and community-led initiatives and experiences.